 Trump’s Jewish groupies should be nervous

-The near-Messianic belief in President Trump held by certain pro-Israel Jews dates to the campaign, when he seemed an unshakeable friend to the Jewish state, especially compared to Hillary Clinton.
-But in just ten days, the president has reversed himself on China, North Korea, Syria, Russia, and NATO.
-Trump’s dizzying abandonment of once-unshakeable positions raises the question whether Israel will be the next ally he decides to pass over.
+The near-messianic belief in President Donald Trump held by certain pro-Israel Jews dates to the campaign, when he seemed an unshakable friend to the Jewish state, especially compared to Hillary Clinton.
+But the president already has reversed himself on China, North Korea, Syria, Russia and NATO.
+Trump’s dizzying abandonment of once-unshakable positions raises the question of whether Israel will be the next ally he decides to pass over.

-In fact, the Trump Administration has already sent mixed signals that should worry hardline Zionists.
-During the campaign, Trump firmly supported the West Bank settlement project, but two weeks ago he said expanding settlements “does not help advance peace.”
+In fact, the Trump administration already has sent mixed signals that should worry hard-line Zionists.
+During the campaign, Trump firmly supported the West Bank settlement project, but in April he said expanding settlements “does not help advance peace.”
 His promises to move the Israeli embassy to Jerusalem have been downgraded to getting what Vice President Mike Pence calls “serious consideration.”